0x5446/api4sensevoice/README.md

-# SenseVoice API Server
+API and websocket server for sensevoice

-API and websocket server for sensevoice.
 It has inherited some enhanced features, such as VAD detection, real-time streaming recognition, and speaker verification.

 ## 安装